 Students needed to choose three issues out of tens: 1) level of provision of social services, 2) access to mass transit, 3) adult employment, 4) access to open space, 5) housing stress, 6) food security, 7) access to freshwater storage, 8) level of law enforcement coverage, 9) emergency response preparedness to seasonal wildfires or mudslides, and 10) emergency response preparedness to a volcano eruption.
 Students needed to develop valid indicators and determine datasets for each issue.

 Students must demonstrate the following:

-- 1. Understanding the problem of concerns - 2.
-Defining relevant indicators - 3.
-Understanding the specific units of measurement and how to standardize data - 4.
-Understanding the level of geographic aggregation required
+- 1. Understanding the problem of concerns

+- 2. Defining relevant indicators

+- 3. Understanding how to analyze, interpret, and visualize data and draw conclusions.

 Students are rated based on the following scores: